mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 At this time, we do not support the following:

 1. WITH expressions
+2. HAVING expressions
-2. Select from another select.
+3. Select from another select.
 For example `select count(*) from (select foo from foos where id < 36)`
-3. INTERSECT, EXCEPT, etc.
+4. INTERSECT, EXCEPT, etc.
-4. Calculated columns in select lists or anywhere else in a statement - although this can be supported with custom implementations of SelectListItem and/or SqlColumn
+5. Calculated columns in select lists or anywhere else in a statement - although this can be supported with custom implementations of SelectListItem and/or SqlColumn

+## General Selects

 ## Subselects

 ## Joins

-## General Selects
+## Union Queries